-The HRIA is the starting point for our ongoing review of the human rights landscape and of Oath’s business plans.
+The HRIA is the starting point for our ongoing review of the human rights landscape and of Verizon Media’s business plans.
 HRIAs inform our evolving strategies to promote and protect our users’ rights to free expression and privacy.
 When we conduct an HRIA, we review a number of factors, including:

 - The international legal and moral foundations for the rights to freedom of expression and privacy.

 - The general human rights landscape in the relevant country or region, with a particular focus on rule of law, free expression, and privacy.